 The website’s uptime, loading speed, mobile device responsiveness, user interface, content quality, product reviews, and other elements determine conversion rates.

-If you must, hire a website developer to revamp your platform.
+If you must, hire a website developer to revamp your platform according to a log analysis.
 And even if drastic changes are not necessary, you might still get suggestions on how to improve the site, which will result in better scores for customer success metrics.

 04 Trial and Error